skojaku/qstest/README.txt

     pip install qstest

-  If it does not work, try
+  If this does not work, try

     python setup.py install
 ———————————————————————————————————————————————————————————————————————————